-Neuroimaging techniques facilitate understanding of the human brain to study the neural disorders.
-The recent technological advancements offer noninvasive and effective imaging outputs to provide a complete view on brain structure and function at various regions of brain.
-Every imaging technique is targeted at specific area of body.
-For instance, CT and MRI are used to identify developmental malformations in the brain area at early stages.
-In addition, MRI plays an important role in identifying genetic metabolic disorders in infants and children.
-Brain scanning is also useful in diagnosis and further studies of mental disorders, such as autism, anxiety, depression, bipolar disorder, etc.
+Neuroimaging techniques facilitate understanding of the human brain to study neural disorders.
+Recent technological advancements offer noninvasive and effective imaging outputs to provide a complete view of brain structure and function in various regions of the brain.
+Every imaging technique is targeted at a specific area of the body.

 Global Neurodiagnostics Market Revenue, 2024 (USD Billion)

 Neuroinformatics is an interdisciplinary field that combines neuroscience with information technology.
 Neuroinformatics aims at achieving advanced integration of all data required to understand the neurological disorders by storing the information in the form of databases.
-It mainly operates on molecular data, cellular data, cognitive data, brain-computer interface data, etc. Although, neuroinformatics market is at a niche stage currently, it is expected to grow at CAGR of 3.5% during the forecast period.
-Neuroinformatics mainly helps in integration of the neuroscience data at all the levels and scales.
+It mainly operates on molecular data, cellular data, cognitive data, brain-computer interface data, etc. Although the neuroinformatics market is at a niche stage currently, it is expected to grow at a CAGR of 3.5% during the forecast period.
+Neuroinformatics mainly helps in the integration of the neuroscience data at all levels and scales.